grip-on-software/data-gathering/doc/source/api.md

 into play.
 This document provides an overview of the APIs, also as a starting point to set up this agent-based networking in a virtualized ecosystem.

+This is an advanced setup which requires a central system with proper user access management such that controller services can automatically manage permissions through `sudo` calls.
+Additionally, the agents are set up through Docker Compose with the data gathering scripts and modules as well as a configuration interface.
+Updates to the instances could be deployed using automation for Docker platforms, such as with BigBoat (which is no longer maintained).

 ## Scraper agent web API

 In the [Docker instance](docker.md) of the agent when running the 'Daemon'